-Eckstut, Samuela, and Karen Sorensen.
+- Eckstut, Samuela, and Karen Sorensen.
 What's in a Word?: Reading and Vocabulary Building.
-Essex, GB: Longman, 1992.

-Jones, Leo, and C. von Baeyer.
+Essex, GB: Longman, 1992. - Jones, Leo, and C. von Baeyer.
 Functions of American English: Communicative Activities for the Classroom.
 Student's Book.
-Cambridge, GB: Cambridge University Press, 1983.

-McCarthy, Michael, and Felicity O'Dell.
+Cambridge, GB: Cambridge University Press, 1983. - McCarthy, Michael, and Felicity O'Dell.
 English Vocabulary in Use: Upper-Intermediate.
-Cambridge, GB: Cambridge University Press, 2001.

-- Powell, Mark.
+Cambridge, GB: Cambridge University Press, 2001. - Powell, Mark.
 Presenting in English: How to Give Successful Presentations.
 Hove, GB: Language Teaching Publications, 1996. - 15.3.
 Research Articles/Academic Articles: N/A - 15.4.
-Electronic Media or Websites: N/A - 16.
-Teacher Evaluation - 16.1.
+Electronic Media or Websites: N/A

+16. Teacher Evaluation

+- 16.1.
 Type of Teacher Evaluation: Online evaluation in the CU-CAS - 16.2.
 Changes Made in Accordance with the Previous Evaluation: The organization of the course has been changed to raise the level of discourse to be more in line with demonstrated student ability.
 Additional assignments have been added to encourage students to widen their participation in English-language discussions.
-Finally, the method of evaluation has been revised to reflect the new course focus on discussion and increased difficulty level of the material. - 16.3.
+Finally, the method of evaluation has been revised to reflect the new course focus on discussion, performance of individual students in group activities, and increased difficulty level of the material. - 16.3.
 Discussion or Analysis Which Creates Desirable Qualifications of Chulalongkorn University Graduates: This course creates desirable qualifications of Chulalongkorn University graduates by enhancing students' intellectual capacity and increasing their knowledge of the ways in which English is used in various social contexts.
 This is achieved through classroom discussions and activities and through selected listening exercises.
 Students will gain professional skills by carrying out a group research project and presenting the results in a public-speaking venue.
 Ethics and social responsibility are problematized by heightening students' awareness of the differences between their native culture and the English-speaking world.